ace280/MIMUL_SAM_pirolease/README.md

 ![pytorch_selection](Assets/pytorch_selection.png)

 For your system however, another choice might be necessary.
+But if it is the same you can use the same insatll command: ```conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia```

 Finally install the required python modules